IGrayfoxI/TF2-Dodgeball/README.md

 This project was made due to Yet Another Dodgeball plugin being incredibly old and being terribly oudated.

+If you live in a metric unit country and want to use the km/h please just use the tf2_dodgeball-metric plugin.
+If you live in a imperial unit country or want to use the original, use the tf2_dodgeball plugin.

 A wiki will be setup detailing the config for the plugin.

 # Features